 If you don’t fancy using paint, then add color (and pattern) with tiles instead.
 They are a very effective way to create a decorative effect and you can balance the scheme by keeping the walls white.
 It’s also a great way to zone an area – like this shower, for example.

-A simple two color scheme will work wonders and if you can find a beautiful antique piece that can be converted for basins then go for it – the warm wood and detailing add to the decorative feel of this bathroom.
+Using two simple bathroom color ideas in your scheme will work wonders and if you can find a beautiful antique piece that can be converted for basins then go for it – the warm wood and detailing add to the decorative feel of this bathroom.

 3. Neutrals are still a color

-One big misconception is that if you love neutrals you don’t love color, but actually there are a myriad of stunning neutral shades that work so well together to create a perfect bathroom scheme and a sophisticated one at that.
+One big misconception is that if you love neutrals you don’t love color, but actually there are a myriad of stunning, neutral shades that work so well together to create a perfect bathroom scheme, like this sophisticated grey bathroom idea shown above.

 Clara Ewart, Head of Design at Kitesgrove explains, ‘An effective way to add character to a neutral bathroom space is to introduce a rich, warm finish such as brass within the sanitary ware and detailing.
 This helps to create visual interest as the brass complements pared back, neutral palettes particularly well, whilst further enhancing the natural beauty of the marble.’

 4. ...
 And dark and moody is still a trend

 Although some of us may prefer to use a bathroom that has an uplifting color scheme, it’s not for us all.
 The drama of dark shades is appealing and certainly creates a cocoon like feel during the evenings and winter months.
 This bathroom features three shades, all of which work well together to create a warmth – mainly from the ochre, and the smoky grey woodwork invites in the light.